chocolatey/choco/docs/generated/CommandsInfo.md

        explicity proxy (`--proxy` or config setting).
 Overrides the default proxy bypass on local setting of 'True'.
 Available in 0.10.4+.

+     --log-file=VALUE
+     Log File to output to in addition to regular loggers.
+Available in 0.1- 0.8+.

  -s, --source=VALUE
      Source - Source location for install.
-Can include special 'webpi'.
+Can use special 'webpi' or 'windowsfeatures' sources.
 Defaults to sources.

  -l, --lo, --localonly, --local-only
      LocalOnly - Only search against local machine items.